jikamens/jobs-filterer-for-linkedin/README.md

 # Jobs Filterer for LinkedIn Chrome and Firefox Extension

+**NOTE:** The author of this extension is not affiliated with LinkedIn, and this extension is not provided or supported by LinkedIn.
+I'm just a random guy trying to make life easier for LinkedIn users.

 LinkedIn's "recommended jobs” and job search functionality are pretty good at finding jobs you might be interested in, but unfortunately they're pretty bad at finding *only* jobs you might be interested in,